 The foundation stage describes the phase of a child's education from the age of 3 to the end of reception at the age of 5.
-This advice takes account of the updated EYFS framework of September 2021.
 Religious education is statutory for all pupils registered on the school roll.
 The statutory requirement for religious education does not extend to nursery classes in maintained schools and is not, therefore, a legal requirement for much of the foundation stage.
-However it can interconnect and integrate in much of children's learning.

-There are seven areas of learning and development at this stage.
-The prime areas of learning are: communication and language; physical development; and personal, social and emotional development.
-They are strengthened and supported by the specific areas of literacy; mathematics; understanding the world; and expressive arts and design.
+The areas of learning at this stage are: communication and language; physical development; personal, social and emotional development; literacy; mathematics; understanding the world; and expressive arts and design.
 Religious education can make an active contribution to all these areas and, in particular, support children's spiritual, moral, social and cultural development by encouraging children to build respect, work collaboratively, think about issues of right and wrong, developing an awareness of their own needs, and learning about the cultures of others.
 The subject can also be used to improve communication and language through listening to stories, songs and poems from different sources and traditions, and organising sequencing through discussion of their feelings and the feelings of others.